Qiu Luan: Biography

 In January 1551, Qiu brought a reinforcement of sixty thousand soldiers from the borderlands to Beijing for training.
 At the same time, he was given the title of commander of military affairs of Beijing (zongdu jingying rongzheng) and was responsible for commanding all the troops in the Beijing region.
 These troops were newly organized into three corps, totaling almost 150,000 soldiers.

 In April 1551, a delegation from the Mongols, led by Toghto, the adopted son of Altan Khan, once again requested the restoration of trade, specifically for horses.
 Both Qiu and Yan agreed to this, but only as a means to buy time.
 Qiu did not want to engage in any conflict with the Mongols at all.
-As a result, the Mongols ceased their attacks and instead began trading horses for silk in the markets of Datong and Yanning.
-However, they soon requested grain in exchange for cattle and sheep.
-The Jiajing Emperor, however, put a stop to further trading, citing concerns about security.
-As a result, the Mongols resumed their marauding raids during the winter of 1551–1552.
+The Mongols ceased their attacks and instead began trading horses for silk in the markets of Datong and Yanning.
+They soon requested grain in exchange for cattle and sheep.
+The Jiajing Emperor put a stop to further trading, citing concerns about security.
+The Mongols resumed their marauding raids during the winter of 1551–1552.

 In the spring of 1552, Altan Khan launched another attack, and in April, he defeated Qiu's troops at Datong.
 By this time, Qiu had already lost the support of Yan and Lu Bing, (Note: Lu Bing was a commander of the Embroidered Uniform Guard, which served as a secret police and intelligence agency in the Ming dynasty.) and he offered his resignation, which was ultimately rejected.
 He fell ill in August, was relieved of his command at the end of the month, and died a few days later.
-He was posthumously accused of treason for his dealings with the Mongols, and as a result, his family and the officers involved in the negotiations were executed.
+He was posthumously accused of treason for his dealings with the Mongols, and his family and the officers involved in the negotiations were executed.